Which is the Best Real Estate Crowdfunding Platform for you?

 REITs are companies that own or finance real estate across many property sectors.
 If you prefer to choose investments governed by the Securities and Exchange Commission or SEC, REITs might be your best bet.

-Real estate investment trusts or REITs come in many varieties and trade on U.S. stock exchanges.
-Most offer cash flow as they are required by law to pay out at least 90% of its taxable income to investors.
+Real estate investment trusts, or REITs, come in wide varieties and trade on U.S. stock exchanges.
+Most offer cash flow as they are legally required to pay out at least 90% of their taxable income to investors.

 Following are examples of REIT sectors: